 Rounding out the weekend, we have performances plus discussions with current editors and contributors.

-We’ll begin with a reading by the mysterious billy cancel in a mask – a suddenly more familiar garment.
+We began with a reading by the mysterious billy cancel in a mask – a suddenly more familiar garment.
 Many of the other presenters engage with our new issue’s theme of archaeology, including Jeff Gu’s piece about editorial intervention in queer history, Zophia McDougal’s Ancient Roman anecdote, and Sinejan Buchina’s art (from the trailer), which offers residues of the past rearranged into messages for the present and reminds us “how we leave our marks behind.”
-Finally, Landers’ experimental folk rock will bring us back into the here and now.
+Finally, Landers’ experimental folk rock brought us back into the here and now.

 Readings by Jeff Gu, billy cancel, Jessica Robinson, Andrew Wells, Courtney Garvey, Scott Strom, Robin Gow, Zophia McDougal, JM Parker